-In the absence of large-scale factories and/or production plants, only a small percentage of workers are engaged in the industry sector in the UoM of Qalaat El-Istiglal, reaching a maximum of 5 per cent of the workforce, according to the survey conducted with municipalities within the union (Figure 9).
-The primary industries are focused on the production of cheese and other dairy products (e.g. labneh), as well as that of food items.
+In the absence of large-scale factories and/or production plants, only a small percentage of workers are engaged in the industrial sector in the UoM of Joumeh, reaching a maximum of 1 per cent of the workforce, according to the survey conducted with municipalities within the union (Figure 9).
+The primary industries are focused on the production of cheese and other dairy products (e.g. labneh), as well as that of food items, such as potato chips and preserves, in addition to soap manufacturing.
+Additionally, there is a single initiative for cotton garment manufacturing.

+Most of the goods produced are consumed within the UoM of Joumeh, and some are exported to surrounding areas.
 As mentioned in a consultative meeting with relevant stakeholders in the union, the industry sector faces challenges due to frequent power outages, transportation costs, the need for machinery development and modernization, and competition from imported foreign goods.